-The simple level one macromodel shown in Fig. 1 (c) assumes that the properties of a current conveyor are ideal with controlled sources that have matched unity gain transfer functions and that the X port input resistance is zero and that the Y and Z ports have infinite input and output resistance, respectively.
+The simple level one macromodel shown in Fig. 1 (c) assumes that the properties of a current conveyor are ideal with controlled sources that have matched unity gain transfer functions, the X port input resistance is zero and that the Y and Z ports have infinite input and output resistance, respectively.
 In reality a real current conveyor has properties which are far from ideal.
 Fig. 3 introduces the macromodel for the next level of circuit extraction.
 This adds port resistors RX, RY and RZ and the gain parameters P1 and P2.
 The latter two determine how close the voltage and current follower transfer functions are to unity.
-The combination of RX and EDD - D1 sense current IX and generate conveyor current IZ.
-The graph of gain against frequency illustrated in Fig. 3 is for data obtained with the simulation test bench shown in Fig. 2 and $R1 = 10\Omega$ to compensate for port IX resistance increase to 50Ω .
+Component RX and the current I2 flowing through EDD - D2 sense current IX = (V(nX) - V(n1))/RX, from which conveyor current IZ is calculated as IZ = P2 V1/(1e - 6 + RX), where V1 is voltage drop across EDD - D1 branch one.
+The graph of gain against frequency illustrated in Fig. 3 is for data obtained with the simulation test bench shown in Fig. 2 and $R1 = 10\Omega$ to compensate for port IX internal resistance of 50Ω .

 Fig. 3.
-Level 2 current conveyor macromodel: RX = 50Ω , RY = $10M\Omega$, RZ = $3M\Omega$, P1 = 1.12 and P2 = 0.927.
+Level 2 current conveyor macromodel: $RX = 50\Omega$, $RY = 10M\Omega$, $RZ = 3M\Omega$, P1 = 1.12 and P2 = 0.927.